Calystod/docker-drupal-example/README.md

 First information
 -----------------

-This project has for goal to present simply how to create a docker environment to people who have never worked with Docker.
+This project's goal is to present simply how to create a docker environment for people who have never worked with Docker before.
 This project focuses on Drupal specifically but can be adapted to work with other technologies.

-You can find documentation links and commentaries.
+You can find documentation links and commentaries below.
 If you want to improve or correct errors, you can fork this project and do a pull request.

-To know how to assign a static IP to containers, you can checkout the branch docker-networks.
-But this branch is in work in progress and this approach isn't recommand except if we want access to container on external networks.
+To know how to assign a static IP to containers, you can checkout the docker-networks branch.
+But this branch is still work in progress and this approach isn't recommanded except if we want access to container on external networks.

 Prerequires
 -----------